stripe-contrib/stripe-cli/README.md

       [-v | --version=VERSION] # Stripe API version-date.
-Looks like `YYYY-MM-DD` [--dollar-amounts]       # configuration flag setting expected currency units to dollars [--no-dollar-amounts]    # configuration flag setting expected currency units to cents
+Looks like `YYYY-MM-DD` [--dollar-amounts]       # configuration flag setting expected currency units to dollars [--no-dollar-amounts]    # configuration flag setting expected currency units to cents [--strip-nils]           # use this flag to strip nil-valued attributes from the output

 ## Command Documentation